MargaritaAtr/harry-potter-quiz/README.md

 - The audio player for Harry Potter theme song has been taken from [Televisiontunes](https://www.televisiontunes.com/Harry_Potter_-_Main_Theme.html)
 - To crop Harry Potter music from 7.40 mins to 3.30 mins I have used free [audio trimmer](https://audiotrimmer.com/#google_vignette)
 - The free converter has been used to reduce size of the audio player [Online Converter](https://www.onlineconverter.com/convert)
+- The free converter has been used to reduce the size of both images [Tinyfy](https://tinypng.com)
 - To check grammar mistakes was used [Grammarly](https://app.grammarly.com/)
 - The credits also go to my siter Nikol , who suggested to choose Harry Potter story for the quiz and helped me with design.
 - A special acknowledgment to Martina Terlevic for the support and some advices.